No Kings Protests: A Partisan Pro-DNC Circus; The Trump Admin's Escalating Strikes on "Drug Boats" and Militarization of the Caribbean

 You don't think anymore that we should imprison incredibly violent drug terrorists?

-It's we should just send them back to their home country to let these incredibly violent drug terrorists continue to engage in drug terrorism, narco-terrorism.
+Because we want to save the money, we should just send them back to their home country to let these incredibly violent drug terrorists continue to engage in drug terrorism, narcoterrorism.

-So it's no, it's not worth it to imprison violent drug terrorists, but it's worth it to spend thousands and thousands of times more on regime change in Venezuela on a massive military operation to blow up boats.
+So it's not worth it to imprison violent drug terrorists, but it's worth it to spend thousands and thousands of times more on regime change in Venezuela on a massive military operation to blow up boats.

 That makes no sense, obviously.

-Now, as I mentioned, Rand Paul is one of the very few people in Washington in general who stands on principle, Thomas Massey is another.
+Now, as I mentioned, Rand Paul is one of the very few people in Washington in general who stands on principle.

 And Rand Paul went on Fox, and he made all the arguments.

-Sorry, he went on meet the press with Kristen Walker, Kristen Walker, and she asked him about this policy of blowing up boats in off the coast of Venezuela, and Rand Paul said all the things I remember him saying about his opposition to the Obama policy that was very similar.
+I remember on Meet the Press, sorry, he went on Meet the Press with Kristen Walker, Kristen Walker, and she asked him about this policy of blowing up boats off the coast of Venezuela.

-And I know because I was saying the same things back then, I'm saying the same things now, so I recognize someone's consistent advocacy on this, and Rand Paul is one of the very few people being consistent.
+And I know because I was saying the same things back then, I'm saying the same things now.

 Here's what he said on Meet the Press.

-Venezuela, obviously, you've been very focused on this.
+Venezuela, obviously you've been very focused on this.

 President Trump has authorized military strikes against suspected drug boats in the Caribbean.